buildthenmarket/Health-and-Fitness/Mental Fitness/Time Management.md

 # Time Management

+- Activity gets you busy.
+But productivity gets you free.
-"Perfection is not attainable, but if we chase perfection, we can catch excellence." – Vince Lombardi
+- "Perfection is not attainable, but if we chase perfection, we can catch excellence." – Vince Lombardi

 ![passage of time Meme](<static/passage of time Meme.png>)